zhiwei-w-luo/perp-dex-tools/README_EN.md

 ##### Follow Me - **X (Twitter)**: [@yourQuantGuy](https://x.com/yourQuantGuy)
 ## Multi-Exchange Trading Bot

-A modular trading bot that supports multiple exchanges including EdgeX, Backpack, and Paradex.
+A modular trading bot that supports multiple exchanges including EdgeX, Backpack, Paradex, and Aster.
 The bot implements an automated strategy that places orders and automatically closes them at a profit.

 ## Referral Links (Enjoy fee rebates and benefits)